SharePoint/sp-dev-docs/docs/spfx/integrate-with-teams-introduction.md

         yo @microsoft/sharepoint --plusbeta
     ```

-1. Create a solution with a client-side web part
+1. Create a solution with a client-side web part.
-1. Deploy web part using tenant-scoped deployment option to your SharePoint app catalog
+1. Deploy web part using tenant-scoped deployment option to your SharePoint app catalog.
 1. Package `manifest.json` located in the `/teams` folder in your solution as a zip file .
-This file was automatically configured with default settings when your solution was created
+This file was automatically configured with default settings when your solution was created.
-1. Deploy your zip file (application) to the Microsoft Teams and start add a new tab in the preferred channel
+1. Deploy your zip file (application) to the Microsoft Teams and start add a new tab in the preferred channel.

 > [!NOTE]
 > You can also follow the detailed steps to get started from the [Building Microsoft Teams tab using SharePoint Framework](web-parts/get-started/using-web-part-as-ms-teams-tab.md) tutorial.